 Stress/Stressful Life Events (SLEs)

-Research shows that stress significantly impacts the likelihood of developing externalizing behaviors, internalizing behaviors, psychopathology and poor mental health, binge eating, lowered life satisfaction or feelings of well-being, delinquent behaviors, negative affect, heightened distress, and poor academic performance (Ash & Huebner, 2001; Cameron, Palm, & Follette, 2010; Furniss, Beyer, Muller, 2009; Kim et al. 2003; Lloyd et al., 1980; McCullough, Huebner, & Laughlin, 2000; McKnight, Huebner, Suldo, 2002; Suldo & Huebner, 2004; Sulkowski, Dempsey, & Dempsey, 2011).
-In a 6-year long longitudinal study that recruited adolescents, Kim et al. (2003) found that Stressful Life Events (SLEs) predicted internalizing behaviors such as anxiety and depression as well as externalizing and delinquent behaviors.
+Research shows that stress significantly impacts the likelihood of developing externalizing behaviors (ref), internalizing behaviors (ref), psychopathology and poor mental health (ref), binge eating (ref), lowered life satisfaction or feelings of well-being (ref), delinquent behaviors (ref), negative affect (ref), heightened distress (ref), and poor academic performance (Ash & Huebner, 2001; Cameron, Palm, & Follette, 2010; Furniss, Beyer, Muller, 2009; Kim et al. 2003; Lloyd et al., 1980; McCullough, Huebner, & Laughlin, 2000; McKnight, Huebner, Suldo, 2002; Suldo & Huebner, 2004; Sulkowski, Dempsey, & Dempsey, 2011).
+In a 6-year long longitudinal study of adolescents, Kim et al. (2003) found that Stressful Life Events (SLEs) predicted internalizing behaviors such as anxiety and depression as well as externalizing and delinquent behaviors.

 Stressful life events have also been found to have either a direct or indirect impact on academic engagement (AE), including life satisfaction (McKnight et al. 2002; Suldo & Huebner, 2004), locus-of-control (Ash & Huebner, 2001), and anxiety and time management (Misra & McKean, 2000).
 Additionally, stress has been found to be a growing concern at the college level as schools see an influx of students seeking mental health resources through university clinics because of issues with stress, anxiety, and depression (Novotney, 2014).
 These mental health concerns are negatively impacting academic engagement, retention rates, and student success.
 Stress not only increases the likelihood of mental illness, it also impacts the likelihood of developing behavior problems.
+Need a study or two on this relationship

 Suldo and Huebner (2004) found that life satisfaction mediated the relationship between stressful life events and psychopathology.
 They posited that life satisfaction can influence the relationship between stress and the development of behavior problems by acting as a protective factor, which reduces the likelihood of these behaviors developing.
-In a study evaluating the effects of stressful life events on mental health in a group of young students, Furniss et al. (2009) administered stress and psychiatric symptoms questionnaires to the parents of 1,887 German preschool students with results reflecting a highly significant relationship between the number of stress events and the number of mental health problems in those children.
+In a study evaluating the effects of stressful life events on mental health, Furniss et al. (2009) administered stress and psychiatric symptoms questionnaires to the parents of 1,887 German preschool students with results reflecting a highly significant relationship between the number of stress events and the number of mental health problems in those children.

 Stress and Academic Engagement